nosiu/comfyui-instantId-faceswap/README.md

    - **control_net** - instantId Controlnet
    - **strength** - strength of instantId ControlNet

+- ### Apply instantId and ControlNet:
+    A subgraph node that bundles several operations into a single node for convenience.
+It includes the following nodes: LoadInstantIdAdapter, FaceEmbedCombine, ControlNetLoader, InstantIdAdapterApply, and ControlNetInstantIdApply.

+    This node streamlines the process by loading the InstantId adapter, combining face embeddings, loading the ControlNet, and applying both the InstantId adapter and ControlNet in one step.

 - ### FaceEmbed for instantId
    Prepares face embeds for generation.
 You can chain multiple face embeds.